TriLogic/KudzuTCL/README.md

 # KudzuTCL
 An easy to use, extendable, event driven template engine for Tcl/Tk.

 A template for KudzuTCL contains tags and content.
-Tags as special markup that direct the template engine to perform some special function like repitiion or condition inclusion of content.
-Some tags contains inner content, some do not.
+Tags are markup that direct the template engine to perform some special function like repitiion or condition inclusion of content.
+Some tags contain inner content, some do not.
 Some tags support inner content that allows the inclusion of other tags.
-Other tags like If and Case only support special tags within their immediate inner content.
+Other tags like 'If' and 'Case' only support special tags within their immediate inner content.

 Tags are always  written in one the following forms:
 ```